quil-lang/qvm/README.md

 # Rigetti Quantum Virtual Machine

 This directory contains two projects.
-The first, `qvm`, a classical implementation of the Quantum Abstract Machine, called a "Quantum Virtual Machine".
+The first, `qvm`, is a classical implementation of the Quantum Abstract Machine (QAM), called a "Quantum Virtual Machine" (QVM).
 The second, `qvm-app`, is the application interface to interacting with the QVM, either directly through the `qvm` binary or via its server interface.

+The definition of the QAM was developed at Rigetti in a paper titled [A Practical Quantum Instruction Set Architecture](https://arxiv.org/pdf/1608.03355.pdf).

 ## QVM, the library